timbeaudet/knowledge_base/faq/today.md

-# Today is 2019-09-24
+# Today is 2019-09-25

 ## Objectives for the day:

-- Potential write up of Track Submission Policy?
+- Getting Triple Tire Stack to work in game.
-- Add more track objects.
+- Add more track objects: barriers and more.
 - Make tracks.
 Design tracks.
 Make game awesome.

 # Purpose